Webinar

-A merchant of record or seller of record are two routes businesses can take when it comes to handling how they sell products or services.
-The former is an all-in-one solution to help you scale faster and give you more time to focus on growing.
+Being a seller of record or hiring a merchant of record (MoR) are two routes businesses can take when it comes to handling how they sell products or services.
+The latter is an all-in-one solution to help you scale faster and give you more time to focus on growing.

 Seller of Record vs Merchant of Record: What’s the Difference?

-A seller of record is the entity that directly sells the product or service to the customer.
-The seller of record also looks after taxes and compliance, but on top of that, there’s also owning the entire payment and transaction process, customer service, fighting fraud - all whilst you’re trying to improve your products and grow.
+A seller of record (SoR) usually owns the product and is the entity that directly sells the product or service to the customer.
+This means they are liable for calculating and filing taxes and compliance, the payment process, customer service, fighting fraud - all whilst they are trying to improve their products and grow.

-They might get a third party to handle payment processing, like Stripe or Paypal, but that still leaves the seller of record to handle the rest because they usually own the company.
+They might get a third party to handle payment processing, like Stripe or Paypal, but that still leaves the seller of record to handle the rest.
+Many direct-to-consumer e-commerce companies are the seller of record for their business.

-On the other hand, a merchant of record handles everything from payment processing, handling transactions, fighting fraud, calculating tax and remitting it.
+On the other hand, high-growth businesses off-load their payment management to a merchant of record.
+A MoR such as Paddle takes on the role of a seller of record, with extra benefits that companies don’t need to sort out themselves, such as filing the correct amount of tax.
+The MoR handles transactions, manages the checkout, deals with chargebacks, calculates tax and remits it.
 You get many different solutions all in one platform (like Paddle), rather than managing and paying for separate platforms like a payment processor or tax compliance software.

-When comparing a merchant of record vs seller of record, an MoR like Paddle is key for the operational efficiency and scalability of your business.
+When comparing a merchant of record vs seller of record, your MoR takes on the role of the SoR, leaving you with more time to focus on building a winning product.
+Going for a MoR is key for the operational efficiency and scalability of your business.

 Seller of Record vs Merchant of Record: Key Features